 Anemone is in the buttercup family (Ranunculaceae), which is noted for its combination of poison and medicine.
-Many members are simply poisonous, and most of the medicinal members possess toxicity with larger doses.
-I know of only one edible in this family, the marsh marigold (Caltha palustris), and its edibility is marginal at best.
+Many members are simply poisonous, and most of the medicinal members possess toxicity in larger doses.
+I know of only one edible in this family—the marsh marigold (Caltha palustris)—and its edibility is marginal at best.

 Anemone species lack both petals and nectar, and yet their flowers are abuzz with pollinators.1 Flowers, in general, offer up two rewards to entice pollinators: nectar and nutrient-dense pollen.
-In the case of anemone, this golden manna is the main attraction.
-Note the pollinator below working the stamens of Japanese anemone.
+In the case of anemone, the golden manna of pollen is the main attraction.
+Note the pollinator below working the stamens of Japanese anemone (Anemone hupehensis var. japonica).

 Another dramatic story involves the nymph Anemone, beloved of Zephyr, who was transformed into a flower by the jealous Flora.
 Zephyr was the gentle wind of the west, father of the spring wildflowers, and aptly involved with the likes of anemone.2

 I use anemone to help people ground and calm during panicked states, such as acute anxiety, panic attacks, or after traumatic events.
-It is my herbal version of the flower essence blend, Rescue Remedy.
+It is my herbal version of the flower essence blend, Rescue Remedy, which makes it an excellent first-aid medicinal.
 Many people find that anemone lowers their center of gravity when they are caught in their head or their heart feels way up in their chest.
-If you are prone to such states, you may want to try anemone when you are feeling dandy to determine a dosage you feel comfortable with.
+If you are prone to such states, you may want to try anemone when you are feeling at ease to determine a dosage you feel comfortable with.

 I conclude this article with two very important suggestions: